fardin-Sachi/CSEKU_SDP_2023_Video_Trimmer/README.md

 # VideoTrimmer
-This application can do multiple trimming out of single .mp4 video file.
+This application can do multiple trimming out of a single .mp4 and .avi video file.